How To Find Out The Fuel Consumption Using Fleet Monitoring

 It then goes like this:

-The trick is sorting it all out.
 You need to spend some time on this task, even if you use fleet management software.
-You should schedule it!

 There will always be systematic factors that can be influenced in principle, but which cannot be changed in your specific case.
-Likewise, there will also be systematic factors that do not have a strong impact.

 The more other influencing factors you document, the more options you have to carry out different evaluations.